Photo Source: Copyrighted © 2022

 |Christian Adherents:||0.01 %|

 |Online Audio NT:||No|

 |Affinity Bloc:||South Asian Peoples|

-The Lohar people of India are nomadic smiths who travel in order to sell their goods.
-They are descendants of high-caste weapon makers of the Mewar kingdom in India.
-Unfortunately, they became poor nomads when the kingdom fell in 1568, and they still are today.
+Lohar people of India are nomadic smiths who travel in to sell their goods.
+They are descendants of high-caste weapon makers of the Mewar Kingdom in India.
+Unfortunately, they became poor nomads when the kingdom fell in 1568, and they remain poor today.

-Although they are nomads, most of the Lohar people live in the Indian state of Rajashthan.
+Although they are nomads, most Lohar people live in the Indian state of Rajasthan.

-The Lohar lead hard lives.
+Lohar people lead difficult lives.
 Although they work hard, they live in extreme poverty.
-This is partly because most people prefer to buy goods from stores and factories, not handmade items, which are more expensive and are of less quality.
-In addition, many are cannot read or write because of the nomadic lifestyle they lead, where few or none have gone to school.
-Also, because of the Hindu caste system in India, they are considered "untouchables" and are despised.
-Plus, there are stereotypes about nomads, such as the idea that they are all thieves or corrupt, even though they generally work up to 14 hours a day.
+This is partly because most people prefer to buy goods from stores and factories, not handmade items, which are more expensive and are of poorer quality.
+Also, many are cannot read or write because of the nomadic lifestyle they lead; few have attended school.
+Also, because of the Hindu caste system in India, they are despised.
+There are stereotypes about nomads, such as the idea that they are all thieves or corrupt, even though they generally work up to 14 hours a day.

-* Pray that more audio and video resources will be created in their language, since very few or none can read or write.
+Pray that more audio and video resources already existing in Hindi (their spoken language) will be made available to them since very few can read or write.

-* They have been deemed "untouchable".
-Pray that missionaries would feel a need to go to the Lohar and show them that God shows no favoritism.
-He accepts all people, even those considered "untouchable".
+Pray that missionaries would go to Lohar people and show them that God shows no favoritism.
+He accepts all people.

-* Above all, pray for their hearts; for them to be open to God and His love.
+Above all, pray for their hearts; pray for them to be open to Christ and His love.